-I attended a conference earlier this week and interacted with many smart Marketers, each doing some wonderful things and accomplishing a great deal.
-However, everyone seemed to be having the same challenges and asking similar questions.
-I came away thinking that the following three platforms could provide the base for any Marketer to be successful in building out their CLM Program.
-Please add your comments as I am interested in your thoughts on this topic.
+I attended a conference earlier this week and interacted with many smart Marketers.
+Each was doing some wonderful things and accomplishing a great deal.
+However, everyone seemed to be having the same challenges.
+They asked similar questions with respect to growing revenue and retention.
+These challenges could be resolved with basic technology tools.
+The three technology tools to be successful in building out CLM Programs are:

-1. CRM (Customer Relationship Management).
 CRM should be the base for most any CLM program.
 A robust CRM program consists of good process and an enabling technology.
-At its heart, CRM should integrate data from your key systems, including contact, transaction, behavioral and service data, to name a few.
-Use it to make improvements to your lead generation, cross-sell, up-sell and retention programs by leveraging its ability to track what is happening in your sales pipeline.
-Build segmentation schemes and make them available in your CRM system.
+CRM should integrate data from your key systems.
+This includes contact, transaction, behavioral and service data, to name a few.
+Easily make improvements to your lead generation, cross-sell, up-sell and retention programs.
+Use CRM’s ability to track what is happening in your sales pipeline to convert leads and drive account growth.
+Build segmentation schemes and use them in your campaigns.

-CRM tools are very powerful, so it is in your best interest to carefully understand your processes, define your CRM strategy and the business needs.
+CRM tools are very powerful.
+Before diving into the CRM technology pool carefully understand your processes, define your CRM strategy and the business needs.
 Failure to define effectively up front leads to failure upon implementation.
-At minimum, if you understand your processes, build a rock solid strategy and support it with detailed business requirements, you can find the technology that meets your needs and set yourself up for success.
+Take the time to dig into and understand your processes.
+Next build a rock solid strategy and support it with detailed business requirements.
+Only then can you search for the technology solution that meets your needs and set yourself up for success.
 And make sure you involve your users in building requirements and the decision-making process.

 Look for tools with the following characteristics: